matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 ## Why is it called a “coding exercise”?

-Any kind of exercise, whether it be coding, weight-lifting, etc, are intended to assess the fitness of something in some situation.
+Any kind of exercise, whether it be coding, weight-lifting, etc, are intended to assess the fitness of something in a given situation.

 Doing a compound movement, like a deadlift, is a lot like doing a coding exercise: